-Within 10 business days after the committee’s decision is mailed, a student who is not satisfied with the decision of the committee may seek further review by mailing or personally delivering (not e-mailing) the written notice of appeal, together with the committee’s written decision, to the Dean.
+Within 10 business days after the committee’s decision is mailed, a student who is not satisfied with the decision of the committee may seek further review by emailing, mailing or delivering the written notice of appeal, together with the committee’s written decision, to the Dean.
 Written notice of appeal must be signed and dated by the student and provide a brief statement of the grounds for appeal, which should contain a list of alleged errors in the decision or decision-making process and indicate what remedy is requested.
-Appeals delivered or mailed more than ten business days after the committee’s decision was mailed, or any appeal sent by e-mail, will not be considered.
+Appeals emailed, mailed, or delivered more than ten business days after the committee’s decision was communicated, will not be considered.

-The Dean’s action will be limited to a review of the basis for the committee’s decision; s/he will render a decision based on review of the grievance record and the written notice of appeal.
+The Dean’s action will be limited to a review of the basis for the committee’s decision; they will render a decision based on review of the grievance record and the written notice of appeal.
 There is no right to a hearing or oral presentation in appeals.
-The Dean may delegate another administrator to act on his/her behalf.
+The Dean may delegate another administrator to act on their behalf.

 - Step 2